 Education Lab, Crime Lab Choose to Change

-Since its launch in 2015 in the greater Englewood communities, C2C has served over 600 youth across the South and West Sides of Chicago.
-To isolate the impact of the program on young people’s outcomes, C2C partnered with the Crime Lab and Education Lab to rigorously evaluate the program’s impact on behavioral and academic outcomes through a randomized controlled trial.
+Since its launch in 2015 following a citywide call to action to address youth violence, Choose to Change has served hundreds of youth across the South and West Sides of Chicago.
+Choose to Change partnered with the Crime Lab and Education Lab to rigorously evaluate the program’s impact on behavioral and academic outcomes through a randomized controlled trial.
+The Labs found that:

-For more details on the program model and mid-study results, please see the Research Brief.
-Final study results are forthcoming and will be available in an academic working paper by researchers Nour Abdul-Razzak and Kelly Hallberg later this year.
+For more details on the program model and mid-study results, please see the Research Brief released in February of 2020.